mr-c/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 4. Click on *Select file to upload* or *Select directory to upload* to upload a single file or an entire folder.

 5. Next, you need to fill in the SFTP (or secure connection) credentials, which correspond to your Central EGA account username.
-In SFTP Username, write your EGA username (ega-box-NNN).
-In SFTP Server, write the following: test.sd.csc.fi:9002.
+In SFTP Username, write your EGA username (usually this is your email address).
+In SFTP Server, write the following: admin.sd.csc.fi:50529.
 Loading an SFPT key is not required for data uploads to FEGA.

 6. Click on *Encrypt and upload files*.
 The tool will ask the SFTP Passphrase, which corresponds to your Central EGA account password.
 After clicking on OK, the application will start the data encryption and upload.